 When you're cooking the cranberries, bring them to a boil, then lower the heat a bit and cook them until they're thick and all the water has been absorbed.

-Luckily, this spiced cranberry sauce can be made in advance!
+Luckily, this can be made in advance!
 Just one less thing to prepare on a busy holiday!
-Simply place it in a covered container and refrigerate.
-It should last up to three days, if not more, but I rarely keep food older than three days.
+Simply place it in a covered container and refrigerate for up to 5 days.

 Spiced Cranberry Sauce